Quincy Quarries: A Climber's Guide to Boston's Iconic Graffiti-Covered Crag

-How a nearly 200-year-old granite mine became an unexpected haven for Northeast rock climbers and graffiti writers alike
+All you need to know about the 200-year-old granite mine that became an unexpected haven for both Northeast climbers and graffiti writers

 If you’ve never rock climbed on paint before, then Quincy Quarries takes some getting used to.
 Graffiti is everywhere, the routes are techy, the ratings are sandbagged, and the friction is…different.
 More than a few visiting climbers have left humbled.

 But if the sensation of slipping your way up some deeply compromised granite leaves something to be desired, the location can’t be beat.
 Located 10 miles south of Boston in Quincy, Massachusetts, the eponymous Quincy Quarries Reservation is the rare place for rock climbing in the Northeast where you can bang out a solid half-day on the rock without getting up crazy early or bugging a friend with a car to tag along.
 For better or worse, there’s nothing quite like it.

 Simple enough, Quincy Quarries is known for painted rock—and top-rope climbing of course.
 The park has over 110 top-ropes that stay mostly under 50 feet.
 Slab and vertical climbing dominate, though there are some stiff 5.12s that test your overhanging strength.
 There are two sport routes and 22 trad routes, but be careful on lead.
 Even a 5.5 feels different when you’re climbing over multiple layers of spray paint.

 The best moments at Quincy Quarries are top-rope days, when your belayer can help heave you up the first few meters—which are uniformly covered in paint.
 It’s the slipperiest surface you will ever pull on in your life.
 Gym climbers especially, prepare your favorite curse words.